eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 1. Log in to BrowserStack: https://app.browserstack.com/app-automate
 2. Click the "Upload new app" button in the top right
-3. Select your compiled .ipa file (for iOS) and .apk file (for android) from your local machine
+3. 3.
+Select your compiled .ipa file (for iOS) and .apk file (for Android) from your local machine
 4. Wait for the upload to complete (you'll see a success message)
 5. The app URL will be displayed in the format: bs://xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 6. Copy this entire URL (including the bs:// prefix)